YannKurzo/calculator/README.md

   * Cygwin: https://cygwin.com/install.html (use the setup to install the library)

 ### Code corrections
-- Update help depending on command or argument
 - String error detection:
   * "+4" => Core dump